 Gather Essential Tools

-- Install and use browser-based debugging tools essential for creating Lightning components.
+- Install and use browser-based debugging tools essential for creating Aura components.

-- Install and run the best IDE for creating Lightning components.
+- Install and run the best IDE for creating Aura components.

 If the preceding unit was kind of a lecture, or sounded like homework, let’s start over.

 The hardest thing, when you get started with a brand new technology, is knowing where to start.
 How do I get set up?
 What do I write code with?
 Where do I put it?
 How do I see it, and test it?
 Little questions like these can be a real barrier to taking the first step.

 So, let’s do something useful, right now.
 Let’s start here.

 The first thing we’re going to do is kit you out.
 The tools you need for Aura components development might very well be the same ones you’re using already.
 But there are a couple of unique aspects to Aura components tools, so let’s make sure.